OndrejKincl/SmoothedParticles.jl/README.md

 # SPHKernels.jl

 Quintic wendland kernels for 1d, 2d and 3d are implemented in this package.
 SmoothedParticles.jl is also compatible with kernels from [SPHKernels.jl](https://github.com/LudwigBoess/SPHKernels.jl) which offers a greater variety.

+# How to cite
+If you use this library in your research, please cite following publications:
+1) Kincl, Ondřej, David Schmoranzer, and Michal Pavelka.
+"Simulation of superfluid fountain effect using smoothed particle hydrodynamics."
+Physics of Fluids 35.4 (2023)
+2) Kincl, Ondřej, and Michal Pavelka.
+"Globally time-reversible fluid simulations with smoothed particle hydrodynamics."
+Computer Physics Communications 284 (2023): 108593.
+3) Kincl, Ondřej, et al. "Unified description of fluids and solids in Smoothed Particle Hydrodynamics."
+Applied Mathematics and Computation 439 (2023): 127579.